PaloAltoNetworks/istio/GKE/NGFW_Policy_Engine_GCP_Marketplace_Readme.md

 Note: You will need this IP when editing the yaml file pertaining to the Palo Alto Networks Security Adapter deployment config.

+#### Step 2 Input the Security Policy Simulator service information into the market place deployment fields.

+1. In the "Specify the type of the Policy endpoint" field: Enter "simulator"

+2. In the "Specify the IP Address or the DNS name of the security policy endpoint" field, input the IP address retrieved from the step above.
+This will be the value of the podIP field as shown in the example above.

+3. In the "Specify the port number on which the security policy API endpoint is accessed on" input: 9080

+4. There is currently no authentication associated with the use with the policy simulator.
+   Hence leave the username and password fields empty.

+Once the fields have been input, press the "Deploy" button at the bottom of the page.
+This will then deploy the NGFW Policy Engine onto the selected kubernetes cluster.